zognin/tp/docs/UserGuide.md

 * `INGREDIENT_INDEX` allows you to choose which ingredient to delete from the order by specifying its position in the currently displayed order ingredient sub-list.

-* When an ingredient is deleted from an order, the ingredient will be added back to the inventory.
-  The quantity added to the inventory will be equivalent to the deleted ingredient's quantity in the order multiplied by the order quantity.
+* If the deleted ingredient [exists in the inventory](#32 Inventory), the quantity added back to the inventory will be equivalent to the ingredient quantity in the order multiplied by the order quantity.

 </div>